prabhat-suresh/ProofsProgramsAndTypes/README.md

 [ANDB](./CoqExamples/andb.v) and1

+Gallena has no Polymorphism.
+The dependent functions and type universes are so powerful that including them in the language gives us polymorphism as a result.

 #### Prop
 A proposition should not be reduced to the world of true and false.
 They are mathematical/propositional statements. andb is not inductively defined whereas and is